arhat-dev/arhat/docs/Extension.md

 Edge/IoT devices usually comes with special peripherals like sensors for data collecting.

-In kubernetes you the most relative idea to manage these peripherals is the device plugin, the workflow is like:
+In kubernetes the most relative idea to manage these peripherals is the device plugin, the workflow is like:

-- develop a device plugin
+- develop a device plugin for device preparation
-- deploy the device plugin to host
+- deploy the device plugin to host or as pod
-- register plugin in kubelet plugins dir
+  - register plugin in kubelet plugins directory on plugin start
 - develop a device management app
-- deploy the management app with special resource requests for your peripheral
+- deploy the management app with special resource requests so it can get prepared device

-we would like to address this and provide a unified way to integrate existing peripherals into Kubernetes with ease.
+We would like to address this and provide a unified way to integrate existing peripherals into Kubernetes with ease.

 __TL;DR:__ To get started with your own extension plugin, we recommend you having a look at [this extension template project (golang)](https://github.com/arhat-dev/template-go)

 ## Purpose

+- Extend arhat with more capabilities
+  - between Kubernetes API and existing solutions
 - Interact with your peripherals via Kubernetes API (e.g. kubectl exec)
 - Collect standard prometheus metrics from your peripherals with simple string key value args